-You can buy preserved flower arrangements from most florists, but they can be quite expensive, with bunches ranging from $80 to over $150 depending on size and style.
-If you’re keen to save money and you have a garden and some spare time on your hand, you can easily create your own dried flower arrangements at home for a fraction of the cost.
+But don’t worry, if you have a garden and some spare time on your hands, you can easily create your own dried flower arrangements at home for a fraction of the cost.
 This is also an excellent way for gardeners to extend the enjoyment of their homegrown flowers.

 Most flowers can be dried, but some varieties preserve better than others.
-Easy-to-grow flowers that air-dry well include roses, hydrangea, artemesia, love-in-a-mist, marigolds, larkspur, statice, celosia, baby’s breath, lavender, chamomile, rosemary, sea holly, yarrow, echinacea, everlasting daisy, globe amaranth, billy buttons, pansies, and astilbe.
+Easy-to-grow flowers that air dry well include roses, hydrangea, artemesia, love-in-a-mist, marigolds, larkspur, statice, celosia, baby’s breath, lavender, chamomile, rosemary, sea holly, yarrow, echinacea, everlasting daisy, globe amaranth, billy buttons, pansies, and astilbe.
+Air dry flowers

 Flowers with thicker stems are better for dried flower arrangements, but this doesn’t rule out thin stemmed flowers.
 For flowers with thin stems like everlasting daisies, push florist wire through the centre of the flower head and then back again so it hooks onto the flower head.
 The wire will act as the stem and can easily be added to dried floral arrangements or make a visually striking display on its own.

-There are many ways you can dry and preserve flowers at home.
-The most common method that retains a flower’s shape is air-drying, but you can also preserve flowers by pressing them flat in a flower press.
+There are many ways you can air dry flowers at home.
+The most common method that retains a flower’s shape is air drying, but you can also preserve flowers by pressing them flat in a flower press.

-To air-dry homegrown flowers, follow these five simple steps.
+To air dry flowers, follow these five simple steps.

 - Pick flowers in the morning before the blooms have completely opened.
 When you cut the flowers from the plant, take a decent length of the stem too.